tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 8. Instructor Do: Multi-Indexing (10 min)

 Now that students have learned that indexes can be created by using the `groupby` key, it's important that they know how to directly multi-index DataFrames.
 Multi-indexing is a direct way to create multiple indexes in a DataFrame.
 Like the `groupby` function, multi-indexing allows data to be grouped and accessed or manipulated by group.
-Data for this activity was retrieved from [NASDAQ](http://nasdaq.com).
+Data for this activity was retrieved from [Google Sheets](https://docs.google.com/spreadsheets/) via the in-built Google Finance function.

 **Files:**